outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

     # mirrorselect -i -r -o >> /mnt/gentoo/etc/portage/make.conf
     ```

     Selects the *rsync* server to use when synchronizing portage tree.
-It is recommended to choose a *rotation link*, such as *rsync.us.gentoo.org*, rather than choosing a single mirror (i.e. ftp).
+It is recommended to choose a *rotation link*, such as *rsync.us.gentoo.org*, rather than choosing a single mirror (i.e. *ftp*).
 This helps spread out the load and provides a fail-safe in case a specific mirror is offline.

 17. The new plug-in [sync system](https://wiki.gentoo.org/wiki/Project:Portage/Sync)

-    The new plug-in sync system supports currently support *rsync git svn websync webrsync cvs laymansync* synchronizing types.
+    The new *plug-in sync system* currently supports *rsync git svn websync webrsync cvs laymansync* synchronizing types.
 And configurations reside now under */etc/portage/repos.conf/*.
+More details are discusses after system installation.

     After installing *stage3*: